 Find the San Jose Neighborhood For You

-Before moving to San Jose, find the right neighborhood for your needs, tastes and budget.
-Here is the full list of San Jose neighborhoods organized by their common characteristics:
+San Jose is an excellent place to live, but like any city, some San Jose neighborhoods may be preferable to others.
+Before moving to San Jose, find the right neighborhood for your needs, tastes, and budget.
+Here is the complete list of San Jose neighborhoods organized by their common characteristics:

 Most Expensive San Jose Neighborhoods

 The Rose Garden neighborhood is as beautiful as the name implies.
 The stunning architecture, including 19th-century homes, the San Jose Municipal Rose Garden namesake, and museums, make it one of San Jose’s most picturesque destinations.

 For an upscale neighborhood with a close-knit community feel, check out Almaden Valley.
 The area holds the city’s historic Quicksilver mines and unbeatable hiking access to Mount Umunhum.
 It’s conveniently located near major shopping centers featuring Costco, Whole Foods, Trader Joe’s, CostPlus, World Market, TJ Maxx, and HomeGoods.
 If you set down roots in Almaden, your neighbors will likely be the type to host block parties and look out for your home and pets when you’re on vacation.

 The Willow Glen neighborhood is a little on the ritzier side and perfect for raising a family or spending retirement.
 The downtown area hosts a busy calendar of community events, from food festivals to Christmas trolley rides.
 It’s home to restaurants, coffee shops, bakeries, antique stores, and Hicklebee’s bookstore, where many famous authors come to host readings.